mariosgit/mbAMP2/README.md

 A fully digital audio amplifier.

-This one needs some I2C talking to start up.
-You will also need some kind of I2S data source, e.g. Teensy Audio, some china ADC or SPDIF receiver.

 ![pcb](images/pcb3-AMP2.png)

 ## Status

-Test Log:
-* Hooked up as Teensy Audio Output.
-* I2C getting responses.
-* It turns on and puts out some kinda sound...
+Updates towards Version v02
+* Removed Pi Header - to much space
+* Added 4 extra pins to the FreeDSP header (PowerDown, Fault)
+* Added power polarity overvoltage overcurrent protection.
+* Added Voltage drop detection for clean/krackless shutdown. (to be tested)

 ## Minimum Startup Code

+The chip needs some I2C talking to start up.

+You will also need some kind of I2S data source, e.g. Teensy Audio, some china ADC or SPDIF receiver or my AMP2-IO the do it all solution, see below.

 ```
 bool Tas5805m::begin()